underscoreio/essential-slick/src/pages/6-joins.md

 ```

 While `length` returns an `Int`, the other functions return an `Option`.
-This is because there may be no rows returned by the query, meaning the is no minimum, maximum and so on.
+This is because there may be no rows returned by the query, meaning there is no minimum, no maximum and so on.

 ### Grouping

 Aggregate functions are often used with column grouping.
 For example, how many messages has each user sent?
-That's a grouping (by user) of a aggregate (count).
+That's a grouping (by user) of an aggregate (count).

 #### `groupBy`